Testing Miking

 Specifying Tests

-files are expected to pass, both through interpretation (mi
+all .mc files are expected to pass, both through interpretation (mi eval) and compilation (mi compile and running the

 executable).
 Exceptions to this, as well as new tests, can be added